-- (1) That Council determines whether to retain its existing Localised Council Tax Support Scheme for 2019/20 (Option 1), or whether to amend it to reduce entitlement.
-(Option 2). - (2) That in the event that Option 1 is approved, that the Interim Financial Services Manager be authorised to finalise and publish the Council's approved Scheme for 2019/20 and make all other necessary arrangements for its implementation in next financial year.
+- (1) That Council determines whether to retain its existing Localised Council Tax Support Scheme for 2020/21 (Option 1) subject to consequential minor amendments following changes in housing benefit rules; or whether to amend it to reduce entitlement.
+(Option 2). - (2) That in the event that Option 1 is approved, that the S151 Officer be authorised to finalise and publish the Council's approved Scheme for 2020/21 and make all other necessary arrangements for its implementation in the next financial year.